pohldaniel/stuntrally/README.md

 Out of the "VS Native Command Prompt"

-Change the Directory to Downloaddirectory of Boost with "cd boost_1_81_0", type
+Change the Directory to the downloaddirectory of Boost with "cd boost_1_81_0", type

   bootstrap.bat